-Father's Day 2016 is September 6 in Australia, but that's not true elsewhere in the world.
+Father's Day is the first Sunday in September in Australia, but that's not true elsewhere in the world.
 Why is Father's Day on different days in different countries?

 Australia is one of four countries where Father's Day is celebrated on the first Sunday in September.
 The others are New Zealand, Fiji and Papua New Guinea.

 The most common choice worldwide is the third Sunday in June, a tradition deriving from the US and now followed in more than 70 countries.
 So why do Pacific countries choose a different date?

 The broad tradition appears to date back to the mid-1930s, as a newspaper report from Newcastle in 1936 treats it as an entirely new event: